World’s largest virtual agentic engineering & quality conference

 • AI-powered test case generation and automatic workload balancing to prevent bottlenecks.

-• Seamless integration with CI/CD pipelines, Jira, GitHub, and Slack.
+• Out-of-the-box integrations with Jira, GitHub, and Slack.

 Pros:

-• Highly cost-effective with a generous free plan for up to 5 users.
+• Cost-effective, with a free plan for up to 5 users and 20 test plans per project.

-• Modern, intuitive UI featuring a WYSIWYG rich text editor and real-time burndown charts.
+• Modern, intuitive UI with rich text editing and reporting.

-• AI automation and workload distribution significantly accelerate both planning and execution.
+• AI test generation and workload distribution accelerate both planning and execution.

 Cons: